The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 Firstly, tobacco crops rank as the sixth most sprayed agricultural crop in the United States (by pesticides per acre).
 More than 25 million pounds of agrochemicals are dumped on them yearly.
 One major example is the fungicide glyphosate, which can decimate your healthy gut flora.

-The EPA regulates these pesticides, but not the quantities – only the specific types of pesticides and the circumstances of their application.
-Only organic cigarettes are free from agrochemical contamination.
+The EPA regulates these pesticides, but not the quantities – only the specific types of pesticides, and the circumstances of their application.

 Then there’s the various additives.
 The chemicals in cigarettes are endless; they include carbon monoxide, hexamine (found in barbecue lighter fluid), methanol, ammonia, napathalene, methoprene (insecticide), ethyl furoate and many more.

-Only a tobacco industry insider could know the true purpose of all those additives – the manufacturers probably can’t even remember why they’re pouring them in.
-You could write a whole book about them all.
+Only a tobacco industry insider could know the true purpose of all those additives – the manufacturers themselves probably can’t even remember why they’re pouring them in.

 It’s a well known factoid that 599 different chemicals are approved for usage in cigarettes.
 Well, that’s only the approved ones – over 4000 can be created accidently during the combustion of permitted ingredients.